MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 # Description

 This README should serve as documentation for installing the Oracle drivers on servers running using Linux OS, Specifically Ubuntu distribution.
-If you feel that the instructions aren't correct or found a better way to install drivers or instructions aren't intuitive, please contact ***Data Warehouse Working Group*** to discuss.
+If you feel that the instructions aren't correct or found a better way to install drivers or instructions aren't intuitive, please contact ***Data Warehouse Work Group*** to discuss.

 > Folder structure